Descanonge/filefinder/docs/source/usage.rst

     :no-index:

     :param Finder finder: The finder object.
     :param str filename: The filename to keep or discard.
+Relative to the root directory of the Finder.
     :param Matches matches: The matches associated to this filename.
     :param ~typing.Any kwargs: Additional keywords passed to the filter.

     :returns: True if `filename` is to be kept, False otherwise.

-Any number of filters can be added using :meth:`Finder.add_filter`.
+Any number of filters can be added using :meth:`.Finder.add_filter`.
 They will be applied to each file, in the order they were added.
 If any filter discards the file (*ie* it returns False), the file will not be kept (and the next filters won't run).

 .. important::